R3D2/CFPT-EI_ServerRoom/README.md

 * Make the study of solutions that meet the specifications
 * Implement these solutions on servers
 * Set up the computer rack
+* Respond to problems occurring during the project
 * Document the project

 This project was carried out by computer technicians of the CFPT-EI: